medhaa09/Snt-Site-Revamp/content/hobby-groups/Speedcubing.md

 # This is the template of md file to render your club data on snt website.
 The below example is of Aeromodelling Club, please modify the data according to your clunb.
 # Also rename the file as ClubName.md, example: AeromodellingClub.md

-title: "Speedcubing"   #Write name of the club
+title: "Speed Cubing"   #Write name of the club
 draft: false  #NO NEED TO CHANGE
 language: en  #NO NEED TO CHANGE